-2018 is the year of minimalist design, sleek interiors and lots and lots of plants.
+Minimalist design, sleek interiors, and lots and lots of plants.

-And we’d be lying if we said we hadn’t spent many hours shopping around for the perfect homeware pieces to decorate our room.
-But it’s no mean feat: the struggle with trying to find perfectly colour coordinated pieces under one roof is real, which is why we’re over the moon that Westfield London’s latest expansion has given us so many new options for finding the most Instagrammable homeware.
+We’d be lying if we said we hadn’t spent many hours shopping around for the perfect homeware pieces to decorate our room.
+But it’s no mean feat: the struggle with trying to find perfectly colour coordinated pieces under one roof is real, which is why we’re over the moon that Westfield London has given us so many new options for finding the most Instagrammable homeware.

 Danish furniture brand BoConcept has a beautiful range that brings cutting-edge style to your home.
 Nearly all of its range can be customised to fit lifestyle and taste: from the freedom to change the colour and configuration of a storage system, to the vast 100+ types of leather and fabrics.
 The store also offers an interior design service to help with your specific needs and lifestyle, helping you perfect your dream room in one go.
 We’re running to BoConcept now to buy the Adelaide chair!